apexfarm/ApexTestKit/README.md

 - **[&#9749;Mock](#-mock)**:
   - `mock()` now supports one level of children relationship and many levels of parent relationships.
 Till now `mock()` should be able to return any sObject graph that would be returned from a valid SOQL.
 If not please help to raise an issue, I will try to fix it as high priority.
   - **v3.4.3 Fix**: A **[Known SF Issue](https://trailblazer.salesforce.com/issues_view?id=a1p3A000001Gv4KQAS)** was reported since winter 19.
 When the Apex debug level is Finest rather than the others, and there is circular reference between sObjects, a Maximum Stack Depth Reached exception is thrown.
-Currently I have mitigated the issue by breaking the references from children to their parents.
 - **[Fake Id](#fake-id)**: `ATK.fakeId(Account.SObjectType) ` can be used to directly generating a fake Id of the specific sObject type.
 - **[Relationship](#relationship)**: The validation of no cyclic relationship is enforced.
 Exception will be thrown if the validation is failed, i.e. A -> B -> C -> A is not allowed.
 - Account, Contact, Case and User are the only sObjects used in test classes.